Obama says Ethiopia should not jail journalists, restrict opponents

-ADDIS ABABA U.S. President Barack Obama said on Tuesday that Ethiopia "cannot unleash the full potential of its people" if it jails journalists and restricts legitimate opposition groups.
+ADDIS ABABA, July 28 U.S. President Barack Obama said on Tuesday that Ethiopia "cannot unleash the full potential of its people" if it jails journalists and restricts legitimate opposition groups.

 Ethiopia's government has acknowledged it had more work to do to develop its democracy but also says any journalists it has detained committed crimes.